 More than half a century after the Supreme Court affirmed the right to have an attorney for your defense, if you are innocent and indigent in Monroe County, the scales of justice are still tipped against you.
 The time has come to make adequate funding for state-appointed attorneys a priority.

 Susan Vinocour is a forensic and clinical psychologist and a former Legal Aid attorney and special assistant district attorney in what became the Special Victims Unit in the Monroe County District Attorney’s Office.
-Her book, “The Trials of Barbara Briggs: Poverty, Insanity, and Justice in America,” is scheduled for release by W.W.
+Her book, “Nobody’s Child: A Tragedy, a Trial, and a History of the Insanity Defense,” is scheduled for release by W.W.
 Norton in spring, 2019.